 "I try to take care of myself by eating really well, avoiding sugar and soda and junk . . .
 If I didn’t have that goddamn latte I wanted for three months, then I deserve to win the goddamn race." — Missy Giove, 3x NORBA overall downhill champion

 "It’s necessary to keep an inhuman side to the Tour.
 Excess is necessary." — Jacques Goddet, French sports journalist and director of the Tour de France for 50 years

 "You ever seen the baths at the finish?
 It's worth buying a ticket.
 You go in plastered with mud and you come out as white as a sheet.
 We're drained all the time by diarrhoea.
 Have a look at the water.
 We can't sleep at night.
 We're twitching as if we've got St Vitus's Dance.
 You see my shoelaces?
 They're leather, as hard as nails, but they're always breaking.
 So imagine what happens to our skin.
 And our toenails.
 I've lost six.
 They fall off a bit at a time all through the stage.
 They wouldn't treat mules the way we're treated.
 We're not weaklings, but my God, they treat us so brutally . . .
 One day they'll start putting lumps of lead in our pocket because God made men too light." — Henri Pélissier, 1923 Tour de France champion and outspoken campaigner for better conditions for cyclists

 "The problem with being a Tour de France winner is you always have that feeling of disappointment if you don't win again.
-That's the curse of the Tour de France." — Greg LeMond, 3x Tour de France winner and 7th in 1991
+That's the curse of the Tour de France." — Greg LeMond, 3x Tour de France winner (1986, 1989 and 1990) and 7th in 1991

 "It's a love/hate relationship, and it's not until you come back that you remember how much you hate it." — Sean Yates, 12x Tour de France competitor